louisguitton/keycumber/Readme.md

   -o, --out PATH           Path where to write the output of the script.
 It
                            can be a directory or a file.
-Output will be of CSV format.  [required]
+Output will be of CSV format.  [required] --max-rows INTEGER       Max number of rows in the output file(s).
+If total number of rows is greater that max_rows, then the script will create multiple files.
   --help                   Show this message and exit.
 ```